Get started - it's free!

 Check node attributes

-After you configure Intune posture integration, you can confirm that the new attributes are being written for your Tailscale nodes via the Machines page of the admin console.
+After you configure Intune integration, you can confirm that Tailscale is writing the new attribute for your Intune devices on the Machines page of the admin console.

 1. Open the Machines page of the Tailscale admin console.

-3. The attributes for the machine are in the Machine Details section.
+3. The attributes for the device are in the Machine Details section.
 This should include the set of intune: attributes listed previously.

 View of the machine attributes in the Machines page.